s-ol/alive/docs/internals/writing_extensions.md

       trigger: Inputs.hot trig
       values: { (Inputs.cold a), (Inputs.cold b), (Inputs.cold c) }

-#### output setup
+#### state and output setup
+When `Op:setup` finishes, `Op.out` has to be set to a `Result` instance.
+The instance can be created in `Op:setup`, or in an overridden constructor.
+The same is true for `Op.state`, which is an (optional) raw table of state that the operator keeps. `Op.state` can be nested, but must only contain "simple" types, so that it can be duplicated.
+For more complex behaviour, `Op:fork` can be overridden (see below).

+When overriding the constructor, it is important to delegate to the `Op` constructor and pass on all arguments using `...`.
+Keep in mind that the Constructor is called not only when an Op is first created, but also to sandbox changes before potentially rolling them back (more on this below).

-When `Op:setup` finishes, `@out` has to be set to a `Result` instance.
-The instance can be created in `Op:setup`, or by overriding the constructor and delegating to the original one using `super`.
-In general setting it in the constructor is preferred, and it is only moved to `Op:setup` if the output type depends on the arguments received.
+In general, setting it `Op.out` in the constructor is preferred, and it is only moved to `Op:setup` if the output type depends on the arguments received.

+It is best to only recreate `Op.out` and `Op.state` if that is absolutely necessary (e.g. the output type has changed as a result of new inputs).
+This is so that the Op continues running smoothly without discontinuities when unrelated changes are made.

-There are three types of `Result`s that can be created:
+There are three types of `Result`s that can be created for `Op.out`:

 - `SigStream`s track *continuous values*.
 They can only have one value per tick, and downstream Ops will not update when a *SigStream* has been set